chauxvive/100-days-of-code/log.md

 #

+### Day 14 September 29, 2018, Sunday
+1hr remaining

+**Today's Progress**:

+* React/Redux on FreeCodeCamp
+ * 1/10 complete

+**Thoughts**:
+Durham fair weekend!
+I'll make up the rest of this tomorrow morning.

+**Links to work:**

 ### Day 13 September 28, 2018, Saturday
-40m remaining
+30m remaining

 **Today's Progress**:

-* Redux on FreeCodeCamp
+* React/Redux on FreeCodeCamp
- * 13/17 complete
+ * 1/10 complete

 **Thoughts**:
-Starting Redux!
-Yay! ...not sure exactly what Redux is or is FOR yet, also should watch some vids to better understand exactly what React is great at, while I'm at it.
-It's one thing to know how, but for people like me, knowing why is the only way we really understanding things.
+Durham fair weekend!
+I'll make up the rest of this tomorrow morning.
+I spent some time staring at and thinking about my JS cash register problem but haven't made meaningful progress on it.
+Talked to a coder friend about React, Flutter, Google, and getting work.
+He's going to talk to some friends at Google in NYC which would be freaking sweet.
+Better hustle my tail here, huh?

 **Links to work:**